|

 of information.
 Calendar measures 5.5" x 7".
 A few dozen of the 1,500

 date books produced remain available for purchase.
-It'll work in 2012 if we last
+Save it for 2012.
+It'll work then too.

 |